PM Vows Further Relief As Inflation Slows At Lowest In Last Four Years In Sept - UrduPoint

 The prime minister said that from the day first, they had accorded priority to the measures aimed at providing relief to public, adding that machinations of those who wished Pakistan ramming into default, had been foiled.

-The entire nation suffered due to incompetence of a junta during their previous rule, but now the journey of common man’s prosperity has started with economy on the right track and diplomatic relations being strengthened.
+The entire nation suffered due to incompetence of a junta during their previous rule, but now the journey of common man’s prosperity has started with economy on the right track and diplomatic relations being strengthened, he added.

 The prime minister opined that with the International Monetary Fund (IMF) programme, the country’s economy would get further boost and Pakistan’s journey towards progress which was halted way back in 2018, had once again commenced.